AndrewDanilov/yii2-custom-pages/README.md

 ### Publish date

-Any date can be define to pospone publication of page.
+Any date can be defined to pospone publication of page.
 If not set - it will be current date by default.

 ### Shortcodes